 Johnny also tries other mobility stuff; horses, handbikes, helicopters, that sort of thing.

 Ireland’s capital is navigable, accessible, and it’s true what they say about the locals.
-I almost feel guity that we trounced them in the Six Nations.
+Johnny almost felt guilty that they got trounced in the Six Nations.

 We did get a ‘free’ pint at the circular Gravity Bar, though.
 That was lovely.